5 Reasons to Visit Antarctica in December

-The key thing to note in December is that around mid-month (it differs between boat operators) the pricing steps up as High Season begins.
-Those aware of this price watershed and who are flexible on dates can benefit from the best of both worlds: (a) traveling in the first two weeks of December under High Season conditions, and (b) but at the lower Shoulder season pricing.
+The key thing to note in December is that around mid-month (it differs between boat operators) the pricing steps up as high season begins.
+Those aware of this price watershed and who are flexible on dates can benefit from the best of both worlds: (a) travelling in the first two weeks of December under high season conditions, and (b) but at the lower shoulder season pricing.

 'High season' is reflective of the better weather, more plentiful wildlife, longer days for exploring and sheer popularity, and runs from mid-December through to late February.

 Yes, charter flights from Punta Arenas in Chile to Antarctica begin in early December when the Chilean airfield on King George Island resumes operations.
 Flights operate through to mid-February.

 With the arrival of high summer, the opening up of the ice allows kayakers to cover more ground, while +21 hours of daylight a day provides an interesting experience for overnight campers out on the ice.

 Snow conditions are usually good enough for snowshoeing up to Christmas, but can become challenging after that.

 Antarctica Cruises - December

 By December, the Antarctic summer is in full swing.
 Long days for exploring, hatching penguin chicks and the return of humpbacks all mark the beginning of High Season.